Do Informational Cascades Happen with Non-myopic Agents?: Computing a PBE though a quadratic-dimensional FPE

 \section{Computing a PBE though a quadratic-dimensional FPE}

-In this section, we exploit the structure of the problem to further simplify FPE~\ref{alg:Fixed-Point finite}.
-This simplification is done in two steps.
-The first step results in a FPE with value functions having domain that grows polynomially with $N$, and in particular as $\sim N^4$. \optv{2col}{ Due to space limitations, this intermediate result is omitted and can be found in~\cite{BiHeAn19arxiv}. } \optv{arxiv}{ However, we only present this result in Appendix~\ref{sec:PBE_polynomial} for completeness. } The second step results in an even more drastic simplification with strategies and value functions having domain that grows only quadratically with $N$.
-The key for this simplification is the fact that the indexing of the players has no effect on the future reward a player estimates she would get by waiting.
-Since $\widetilde{x}$ contains this information, it can be reduced to two quantities that are defined below. \begin{defn} Define the aggregated state information as
+In this section, we exploit the structure of the problem to simplify FPE~\ref{alg:Fixed-Point finite}. \optv{arxiv}{ This simplification is done in two steps.
+The first step results in a FPE with value functions having domain that grows polynomially with $N$, and in particular as $\sim N^4$.
+However, we only present this result in Appendix~\ref{sec:PBE_polynomial} for completeness.
+The second step results in an even more drastic simplification with}\optv{2col}{This simplification is dramatic, since it results in} strategies and value functions having domain that grows only quadratically with $N$\optv{2col}{ as opposed to the exponential growth of FPE~\ref{alg:Fixed-Point finite}}.
+The key observation here is that the indexing of the players has no effect on the future reward a player estimates she would get by waiting.
+Since $\boldsymbol{\widetilde{x}}$ contains this information, it can be reduced to the following two quantities: \begin{defn} Define the aggregated state information as

 Further, define the indicator that player $n$ has revealed her private information as $r_{t}^{n}=|\tilde{x}_{t}^{n}|$.
 Using $z_{t}^{n}=\max\left\{ r_{t}^{n},b_{t}^{n}\right\} $, define the number of players who cannot reveal their private information after turn $t$ by